heuer/segno/docs/make.rst

 Version
 -------

-It's possible to specify the desired version for the proided ``content``.
+It's possible to specify the desired version for the provided ``content``.

 .. code-block:: python